cbrandao18/practice-exercises/README.md

 **Password Checker** - Check if a string fulfills all password requirements.

-**Pig Latin** - Enter in a word and program translates to the Pig Latin version
+**Pig Latin** - Enter in a word and program translates to the Pig Latin version.

 **Pizza Orders** - Input a text file with multiple pizza orders.
 Separate text files hold prices for each size and toppings offered.
 Compute and display total price for each order.